AbsaOSS/ABRiS/README.md

   dataFrame.select(to_avro(allColumns, schemaString) as 'value) }
 ```
-If you provide the Avro schema as a second argument the library will use it to convert Spark data into Avro.
-If the data types in Spark DataFrame and in schema aren't compatible it may cause problems.
+If you provide the Avro schema as a second argument, ABRiS will use it to convert Spark data into Avro.
+Please make sure that the data types in Spark DataFrame and in schema are compatible.

 ### Writing Avro records using schema registry
-First we need to provide Schema Registry configuration:
+First we need to provide the Schema Registry configuration:
 ```scala
 val schemaRegistryConfig = Map( SchemaManager.PARAM_SCHEMA_REGISTRY_URL                  -> "url_to_schema_registry",